arsakhar/NeuroFlow/README.md

 NeuroFlow was written in Python (v3.8.5).
 A distributable, NeuroFlow.exe, is included and can be executed as a standalone program.
 The distributable has only been tested on Windows 10 Pro (10.0.18363 Build 18363).

-The source code isn't currently available for public use.
-However, I hope to make it public within the next few months.
+The source code can be found in the scripts folder.

 - - - -